midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - `spend(coins_to_spend, new_coins)` - which spends coins in a new transaction
 - `watch_for(coin)` - which adds a coin to explicitly watch for

-With the `apply_transaction`, `finalize_transaction` and `rollback_transaction` possibly be extended to blocks, ranges of blocks or other data allowing to reliably reconstruct the wallet state.
-Since shielded tokens are implemented using effectively an UTxO model, and unshielded tokens are implemented in the UTxO model, one can find [Cardano Wallet Formal Specification](https://iohk.io/en/research/library/papers/formal-specification-for-a-cardano-wallet/) a relevant read, with many similarities present.
+Functions `apply_transaction`, `finalize_transaction` and `rollback_transaction` can be extended to blocks, ranges of blocks or other data to reconstruct the wallet state.
+Since shielded tokens are implemented using effectively a UTxO model and unshielded tokens are implemented in the UTxO model, the [Cardano Wallet Formal Specification](https://iohk.io/en/research/library/papers/formal-specification-for-a-cardano-wallet/) remains relevant read, which has many similarities with the Midnight wallet.

 Full transaction lifecycle in relationship to those operations is presented on figure below.
 Please note, that confirmed and final transactions have statuses related to their execution.